podrivo/thegoodman/README.md

 # The Good Man
-Experiment with CSS3 animations and HTML5 audio.
+Just an experiment with basic CSS3 animations.

 ## Author
 Pedro Ivo Hudson